Gaussian DP for Reporting Differential Privacy Guarantees in Machine Learning: Proposed Framework for Reporting Privacy

 \paragraph{Intepreting regret} A natural question that arises from our proposal is what is a good enough value of regret, and why do we suggest $<10^{-2}$?
 For this, we provide an operational interpretation.
 Consider \emph{advantage}~\cite{yeom2018privacy,kaissis2024beyond,kulynych2024attack}:

-i.e., the highest achievable difference between attack $\textsc{tpr}=1-\textsc{fnr}$ and $\textsc{fpr}$, equivalent to the highest achievable normalized accuracy of MIAs.
+i.e., the highest achievable difference between attack $\text{TPR}=1-\text{FNR}$ and $\text{FPR}$, equivalent to the highest achievable normalized accuracy of MIAs.
 As \citet{cherubin2024closed} showed, not only does this quantity bound MIA accuracy, but also the advantage over random guessing of attribute inference~\cite{yeom2018privacy} and record reconstruction~\cite{balle2018privacy} attacks. \begin{restatable}{proposition}{advantage} For any two valid trade-off curves $f, \tilde f$, we have that:

 \end{restatable} We provide the proof in \appref{app:metric}.
 Thus, the regret threshold of $10^{-2}$ ensures that the highest advantage of inference attacks is pessimistically over-reported by \emph{at most $2$ percentage points}.

 Additionally, we present empirical results in \appref{app:plots} that show that, on both standard and log-log scales, the $\mu$-GDP trade-off curve closely follows the original $f$ up to numeric precision for different instantiations of DP when the regret is $<10^{-2}$.

-\paragraph{Fallbacks when GDP is not a good representation} If regret from using GDP is high or the mechanism cannot satisfy GDP (see \cref{sec:non-uses}), we propose that the practitioners report the tightest privacy guarantee available, e.g., the privacy profile or the $\rho$-zCDP parameter.
+\paragraph{Fallbacks when GDP is not a good representation} If regret from using GDP is high or the mechanism cannot satisfy GDP (see \cref{sec:non-uses}), we propose that the practitioners always report the tightest privacy guarantee available, e.g., the tabulation of the privacy profile or a trade-off curve, or the $\rho$-zCDP parameter, in addition to the standard practice of reporting $\varepsilon$ at fixed $\delta$.